effect in PowerPoint adds more depth to your selected shape, and you may achieve the perfect

 Figure 1: Fancy shadow effects

-Fortunately, these shadow effects are quite easy to achieve -- follow these steps to get started:
+These shadow effects are quite easy to achieve; follow these steps to get started in PowerPoint 2016:

 Figure 2: Drawing Tools Format tab of the Ribbon

-choose Shadow option to bring up the Shadow sub-gallery
+choose the Shadow option to bring up the Shadow sub-gallery.

 red within Figure 3.